SumitKKumawat/Udacity---Flying-Car-Nanodegree/Project_02/writeup_template.md

 ```

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-I have modified the selection of next moves in the A* to include diagonal motions:
+we have modified the selection of next moves in the A* to include diagonal motions:

 The actions includes four new ones (diagonal) with cost sqrt(2):